 - the south-eastern part is rain forest: the mighty Amazon.
 Expect remote locations, indigenous communities but also the remnants of guerrilla groups.

 - the north-eastern part is grasslands: a flat and vast tropical grassland plain called “Llanos“.

 - the north is the Caribbean: expect there very hot climate, lush vegetation, greasy food and people practically living outside.

 We mentioned a few cultural aspects that are proper to each region.
 Traditions, folklore, food, festivals… We would need a whole book (and a much better knowledge) to write about the cultural diversity of Colombia!

 Get inspired by our 2 & 3-week Colombia itineraries

 Colombia is well known for its civil war involving guerrillas, violent drug lords and corrupt politicians.
 While none of these have completely disappeared, the civil war has ended with a peace treaty in 2016.
 Now people can live a normal life – and travellers can enjoy all the good things the country has to offer.

-Nowadays, you won’t see physical remnants of the violent times; like the Wall in Berlin is a remnant of the times of the division, for instance.
-But the after-effects are deeply rooted in the minds of the people you’ll meet on your Colombia backpacking trip.
-You will meet many people who are sceptical about the future of the country; and also an amazing number of them will welcome you to show what a great (and safe) country they have.
+Nowadays, you won’t see physical remnants of the violent times.
+But the after-effects are deeply rooted in the minds of the people you’ll meet, with many people who are sceptical about the future of their country.
+And an amazing number of them will also welcome you to show what a beautiful country they have.

 In all honesty though, Colombia is one of the least safe countries in South America.
 It’s not that you can be kidnapped, ransomed, executed or bombed like in the good ol’ times.
 But –and despite what many travel blogs claim–, there’s a high number of petty crimes and muggings; more often than not at knife- or gunpoint.